RFU investigation into racism finished - Burrell

 "Do I think he is a racist or whoever is a racist?
 No, I don't.
 I believe that it's just naivety and something that's been apparent, because it's been allowed to be apparent.
 And now, do I think it's happening?
 I probably don't."

-Burrell was speaking before the Barbarians' fixture against former club Northampton Saints at the end of the month, for which he has been named in the provisional squad.
+Burrell was speaking before the Barbarians' fixture against former club Northampton Saints on 26 November, for which he has been named in the provisional squad.

+Several former Wasps and Worcester Warriors players are due to line up for the Barbarians, after both clubs went into administration.

+Burrell said he was excited for what the occasion could achieve following a "very sad" period for the domestic game.

+"These players that have lost jobs, lost clubs, for the Barbarians to put this on and the clubs to put this on and me to be part of that and help them on the big stage and let these lads shine is going to be fantastic," he said.

-After spells at Leeds Carnegie and Sale Sharks, Burrell spent seven years at Saints from 2012 to 2019, also winning 15 England caps between 2014 and 2016.
+After spells at Leeds Carnegie and Sale Sharks, Burrell spent seven years at Saints from 2012 to 2019, winning the 2013-14 Premiership title and also making 15 appearances for England between 2014 and 2016.

 He switched codes to play for rugby league side Warrington Wolves in 2019, before returning to union with Newcastle in 2020.